JBeggs/docker-django-react-web-application/README.md

 And uploads 4 articles that we will need to change and update

-### NB : The Blank site is barely function abd only after the content is added can we use it...
+### NB : The Blank site is barely function and only after the content is added can we use it...

 ![After Conent is addedd](./frontend/public/images/readme/after_content_added.jpg)